KRFOSS/kali-docs/virtualization/install-vmware-guest-tools/index.md

 author: ["g0tmi1k",]
 ---

 Installing "Guest Tools", gives a better user experience with VMware VMs.
 This is why since Kali Linux 2019.3, during the [setup process](https://gitlab.com/kalilinux/build-scripts/live-build-config/-/blob/master/simple-cdd/profiles/offline.downloads) it should **detect if Kali Linux is inside a VM**.
 If it is, then **automatically install any additional tools** (in VMware case, `open-vm-tools` and `open-vm-tools-desktop`).
+The Guest Tools are also pre-installed in the Live image since Kali Linux 2021.3.

 As of September 2015, **VMware [recommends](https://blogs.vmware.com/vsphere/2015/09/open-vm-tools-ovt-the-future-of-vmware-tools-for-linux.html) using the distribution-specific [open-vm-tools](https://packages.debian.org/testing/open-vm-tools) (OVT)** instead of the VMware Tools package for guest machines.

 ## Open-VM-Tools